 Take the schedules and toss them out.

 Let them learn math as they bake homemade bread with you.

 Let them learn science as they dig up worms in the mud of your backyard.

 Let them exercise by climbing trees and playing catch with you.

 Let them get so absorbed in their painting that they’re practically wearing it.

 Snuggle up in a blanket and let them read you a bedtime story, as they enthusiastically act out every scene with a pair of underpants on their head and socks on their hands.

 Sit back with your coffee and enjoy their silly imaginative conversations with each other.

 Set up tents in your living room and watch a movie, with a grand finale of a glowstick dance party to its soundtrack.

 The most important thing we can do during this time is to create memories.
 Love each other, build each other up.
 Encourage each other and hold each other tight.
-This will be time we will never get back.
+This will be a time we will never get back.
 This time isn’t about recreating school at home.
 It isn’t about filling every moment with activities.
-It’s a once in a lifetime chance to spend unhurried time together.
+It’s a once-in-a-lifetime chance to spend unhurried time together.
 No schedules, nowhere to be, but present.